Ōtaki Beach

-Ōtaki Beach is a small settlement in the Kapiti Coast District of the Wellington Region of New Zealand's North Island.
-It is located on the South Taranaki Bight north of the mouth of Ōtaki River, 4.0 kilometres northwest of Ōtaki.
+Ōtaki Beach is a small settlement in the Kāpiti Coast District of the Wellington Region of New Zealand's North Island.
+It is located on the South Taranaki Bight north of the mouth of Ōtaki River, and south of the mouth of the Waitohu Stream 4.0 kilometres northwest of Ōtaki.

 A cairn opposite 224 Marine Parade commemorates the shipwrecks of Felixstowe, a barque, and City of Auckland, a full-rigged ship carrying immigrants, in October 1878.
 Shipwrecks were common on Ōtaki beach in the 19th century.

 The area was divided into residential sections and roads built in the early 1920s.